Scholarship code: 2018_096

 What does the scholarship provide?

-- Support for conference attendance (domestic and international), fieldwork and additional costs as appropriate.
+- Support for conference attendance, fieldwork and additional costs as approved by the Institute.

 - Access to the extensive range of MARCS specialised equipment, laboratory space and facilities.